dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ## **About the Data**

 The primary data for this study is a combination of player-level and team-level game logs from the 2024-25 NBA regular season.
-This was sourced from the **NBA API** (via Python), which is the official data interface that powers statistics on NBA.com.
+They were sourced from the **NBA API** (via Python), which is the official data interface that powers statistics on NBA.com.

-The secondary data is season-level per-game statistics for the previous five regular seasons (2019-20 through 2023-24).
-These were sourced from Basketball-Reference.
+The secondary data consists of season-level per-game statistics for the previous five regular seasons (2019-20 through 2023-24).
+These were sourced from [Basketball-Reference](https://www.basketball-reference.com/).

 > For example, for the 2023-24 regular season:
 > - [Standard Per-Game Statistics](https://www.basketball-reference.com/leagues/NBA_2024_per_game.html)